DOI-USGS/vizlab-chart-challenge-23/README.md

 ## Submitting your final chart PR

 When you are ready for review, submit a PR with your final chart and a brief description that includes:
 1. Overall messaging.
-How does the chart connect to the day/category?
-What is the 1-2 sentence takeaway?
+What are the key takeaways for your viz?
+Limit each to 1-2 sentences.
-2. The data source and variables used.
+2. The data source.
 Where can the data be found?
-Is it from USGS or elsewhere?
-Did you do any pre-processing?
-3. Tools & libraries used
+3. Tools & libraries used to pre-process or download your data

 > Note: the template RMarkdown script has space for all of these components.
 If you use the template, you'll easily be able to include all the components listed above.